Fliw/Fliw/README.md

 # About Me

 I am an **experienced backend programmer** with a deep passion for coding and a strong specialization in **AI and machine learning**.
-Over the course of my career, I have developed more than **35 websites** since high school and gained **five years of professional experience**.
+Over the course of my career, I have developed more than **41 websites** since high school and gained **Six years of professional experience**.
 I thrive on solving complex challenges and staying at the forefront of advancements in technology.

 ## 🌟 Career Highlights